March 15th, 2016

 Choose the right backpack.

 Your backpack could mean the difference between an enjoyable experience and a travel decision you may end up regretting.
-Choose one, like the Deviate Travel Pack 60L, that’s comfortable and expandable, should you need the extra space.
+Choose one, like the Global Companion Collection, that’s comfortable and spacious, should you need the extra room.

 Roll everything you can.